unnobatroo/ads-art/README.md

 # Ads Art

-Ads Art is a browser extension that finds ad slots and fills them with paintings from the Art Institute of Chicago and The Metropolitan Museum of Art.
-Hover over a painting to see its title, artist, date, and museum.
+Ads Art is a browser extension that finds ad slots and fills them with paintings.
+Hover over to see its title, artist, date, and museum.

 ## How it works